Maureen Da Silva

 “Auntie-Heroines”

 Issue 2 of York University Feminist Arts and Culture Magazine focus on Bodies and Feminism.
-Art spread featuring body of work entitled “Auntie-Heroines” with artist statement.
+Art spread featuring student body of work entitled “Auntie-Heroines” with artist statement.

 Feb 6, 2008 Excalibur Toronto, On